Philosophy of space and time: Structure of space-time

 Building from a mix of insights from the historical debates of absolutism and conventionalism as well as reflecting on the import of the technical apparatus of the General Theory of Relativity, details as to the structure of space-time have made up a large proportion of discussion within the philosophy of space and time, as well as the philosophy of physics.
 The following is a short list of topics.

 Relativity of simultaneity

-According to special relativity each point in the universe can have a different set of events that compose its present instant.
-This has been used in the Rietdijk–Putnam argument to demonstrate that relativity predicts a block universe in which events are fixed in four dimensions.
+According to special relativity, different inertial observers will call different sets of events simultaneous from one another and they will both be right relative to their inertial frame of reference.
+That is, for example, while observer A may say that events E_{1} and E_{2} are simultaneous, another observer B, that's moving in uniform motion relative to observer A, will say that the two events are not simultaneous.
+This phenomena, known as relativity of simultaneity, has been used to support the metaphysical view known as eternalism and as an objection against presentism.
+Eternalists maintain that all events in the present, past, and future are, in a sense, ontologically, on a par.
+This is to say that present events have no privileged existence as compared to events in the past and future.
+Presentists, on the other hand, maintain that events in the present have a privileged existence (some even maintain that past and future events don't exist).
+The relativity of simultaneity has been used in the dialectic against presentists because it's hard to see which observer's present could be the one with privileged existence if special relativity says that all inertial frames of reference are on a par.

 Historical frameworks

 A further application of the modern mathematical methods, in league with the idea of invariance and covariance groups, is to try to interpret historical views of space and time in modern, mathematical language.

 In these translations, a theory of space and time is seen as a manifold paired with vector spaces, the more vector spaces the more facts there are about objects in that theory.
 The historical development of spacetime theories is generally seen to start from a position where many facts about objects are incorporated in that theory, and as history progresses, more and more structure is removed.

 For example, Aristotelian space and time has both absolute position and special places, such as the center of the cosmos and the circumference.
 Newtonian space and time has absolute position and is Galilean invariant, but does not have special positions.